-The Baltic Sea Conservation Foundation (BaltCF) was established in 2014, with the main aim of promoting environmental protection and nature conservation in the Baltic Sea Region.
-More about the goals of our foundation can found in the statute.
+The Baltic Sea Conservation Foundation (BaltCF) was established in 2014, with the exclusive aim of promoting environmental protection and nature conservation in the Baltic Sea Region.
+More about the goals and the structure of the Foundation can be found in our statute.

 For more information on our yearly activities, accomplishments and news please see our annual reports: